sadohert/mattermost-plugin-disable-dm/README.md

 3. **For Group Chats (when blocking is enabled):**
    - If team whitelist is disabled: All group messages are blocked
    - If team whitelist is enabled: Messages are only allowed if ALL members of the group are in whitelisted teams
-   - This prevents mixed staff-inmate group chats
+   - This prevents mixed communication between whitelisted and non-whitelisted users
 4. Blocked users see an ephemeral message (visible only to them) with the rejection reason
 5. The message is not saved or visible to other users